 Welcome to Scripture Notes and your first tutorial using the program.

 Today’s tutorial will show you how to use the search feature to create collection notes.
 A collection note is like creating a scripture chain but better.
 You create a collection of related verses, and then a master note to go along with the topic.
 Sort of like your own topical guide with the ability to write and save your thoughts about the topic.
-The title of the collection note will then appear next to each of the verses that are part of the collection.
+The title of the collection note will then appear next to each of the verses that are part of the collection like this:

 Lets get started.
 Make sure you are logged into Scripture Notes in another browser tab so you can follow this tutorial and jump quickly to the app.